AlankarSovani/manim/README.md

 # manim
-This is where my animation projects go
+This is where my animation projects go, check out fourier-series.py